adafruit/circuitpython-org/_board/unexpectedmaker_feathers2.md

 You can find out more about the FeatherS2 at [feathers2.io](https://feathers2.io)

 ## Purchase
-You can ourchase your very own FeatherS2 from:
+You can purchase your very own FeatherS2 from:
 * [Unexpected Maker](https://unexpectedmaker.com/shop/feathers2-esp32-s2)
 * [Adafruit](https://www.adafruit.com/product/4769)